NVlabs/ProtoMotions/data/pretrained_models/MaskedMimic/README.md

 **Other Properties Related to Input:**
 Text is represented as X-CLIP embeddings.
 We support the SMPL character.
 A target pose consists of 69 joints.
 A target pose can contain target positions and rotations.
 Multiple target poses can be provided in parallel.
-A target object is represented by its bounding box, orientation, and 1-hot class indicator.
-We support 7 object classes.
-Straight Chairs, Armchairs, Tables, High Stools, Low Stools, Sofas, and Large Sofas.
+A target object is represented by its bounding box, orientation, and point cloud.

 ## Output:
 Output Type(s): Continuous vector